Iranian National and Canadian Permanent Resident Who Escaped from Imprisonment for Life

-Saeed Malekpour, a permanent resident of Canada and an Iranian national, was arrested on October 4, 2008, while visiting his dying father in Iran.
+Saeed was arrested on October 4, 2008, while visiting his dying father in Iran.
 Saeed was “snatched from a Tehran street in broad daylight and stuffed into the back of a car.
 He was blindfolded, beaten, and then taken to a detention center.”
-In March 2010 Saeed wrote a letter about his arrest: “a few agents physically beat me severely and verbally abused me, while I remained handcuffed and blindfolded.
+In March 2010, Saeed wrote a letter about his arrest: “a few agents physically beat me severely and verbally abused me, while I remained handcuffed and blindfolded.
 They forced me to sign a few forms, but I was not able to read the contents.”
-According to Amnesty International, Saeed’s arrest and sentencing was part of a larger operation called Gerdab (Whirlpool) which was conducted by the Cyber Crimes Unit of the Revolutionary Guards in 2008 and sought to crack down on on-line activities deemed “immoral” or “un-Islamic.”
+According to Amnesty International, Saeed’s arrest and sentencing were part of a larger operation called Gerdab (Whirlpool) which was conducted by the Cyber Crimes Unit of the Revolutionary Guards in 2008 and sought to crack down on on-line activities deemed “immoral” or “un-Islamic.”

 Treatment in Prison